 ENERGY The business of chemistry uses natural gas as both a feedstock and for electric generation.
 Our industry is dependent on a competitively priced and diverse energy supply.
 TCC supports the production of sustainable energy sources, including natural gas, nuclear, and renewables.
-After Winter Storm Uri in 2021, the Legislature and the Public Utility Commission (PUC) have considered changes to the existing Electricity Reliability Council of Texas (ERCOT) electricity market design.
+Winter Storm Uri in 2021 prompted the Legislature and the Public Utility Commission (PUC) to consider changes to the existing Electricity Reliability Council of Texas (ERCOT) electricity market design.
 The long-term reliability of the ERCOT grid is critical to the operations of our industry and the safety of our employees.
 We support market design proposals that contain real reliability improvements and enhanced dispatchable generation at affordable rates for all consumers.
-TCC supports the conservation of energy sources where feasible and balancing environmental concerns with energy production and usage, specifically with regard to the construction of energy efficient, high performance commercial buildings, and residential homes.
-TCC supports policies that utilize high performance products that achieve greater energy efficiency and meet performance-based building standards, rather than prescriptive building programs not supported by science.
-TCC supports incentives to bolster industry investment for carbon capture technologies and opportunities for permanent carbon sequestration in Texas.
-ENVIRONMENT Air Quality TCC supports science-based, cost-efficient technology controls designed to comply with all air quality standards required by the Federal and Texas Clean Air Acts.
-TCC strongly supports efforts to achieve further emissions reductions from federally-preempted mobile sources.
-TCC continues to support funding for programs aimed at reducing mobile source emissions, such as the Texas Emissions Reduction Program (TERP).
-TERP is the only state tool to reduce NO_X emissions in non-attainment areas and helping our state comply with federal ozone standards.
-Without TERP, Texas is at risk of the Environmental Protection Agency taking control of emission reduction programs.
-Water TCC supports water policies that ensure a sustainable water supply to meet the current and future needs of all Texans and advocates for the protection of existing water rights and usage.
-TCC supports the responsible development of innovative technologies, such as aquifer storage and recovery projects and brackish and seawater desalination facilities.
-TCC opposes any inequitable water usage fees to fund water programs for the state.
+TCC supports the conservation of energy sources where feasible and balancing environmental concerns with energy production and usage, specifically with regard to the construction of energy efficient, high performance commercial buildings and residential homes.
+TCC supports policies that utilize advanced products that achieve greater energy efficiency and meet performance-based building standards rather than prescriptive building programs that are not evidence based.
+TCC supports incentives for industry investment in carbon capture technologies and opportunities for permanent carbon sequestration in Texas.
+ENVIRONMENT Air Quality TCC supports science-based, cost-efficient technology controls designed to comply with all air quality standards required by the Federal Clean Air Act.
+TCC strongly supports efforts to achieve further emissions reductions from mobile sources that are only regulated at the federal level.
+TCC continues to support funding for programs aimed at reducing mobile source emissions, such as the Texas Emissions Reduction Plan (TERP).
+TERP is the only state tool to reduce mobile source emissions in nonattainment areas and helps our state comply with federal ozone standards.
+Water TCC supports water policies that ensure a reliable water supply to meet the current and future needs of all Texans and advocates for the protection of existing water rights.
+TCC supports the responsible development of new water supply and storage projects such as desalination, reservoirs, and aquifer storage.
+TCC supports a dedicated funding stream for new water supply and water infrastructure improvements.
+TCC opposes any inequitable water usage fees to fund water programs in the state.
 TCC also opposes any efforts to reallocate existing water rights or mandates to curtail water use in a manner inconsistent with current law.
-Regulation & Enforcement TCC opposes legislation that places additional regulatory requirements on the business of chemistry without appropriate scientific research and cost-benefit analysis to justify new regulations.
-TCC supports a risk-based enforcement approach that focuses regulatory enforcement resources on violations that pose the greatest threat to the public and the environment.
-Advanced Recycling Advanced recycling utilizes emerging technologies to recycle a wide variety of plastics into raw materials and feedstocks that can be remade into new plastic products.
-In 2019, the Texas Legislature established a framework for advanced recycling operations in Texas by defining recyclable postconsumer polymers as recyclable feedstocks rather than solid waste.
-TCC supports updates in Texas law that reflect and support the use of new and emerging advanced recycling technologies.
-COASTAL SPINE - PROTECTING PEOPLE AND PROPERTY TCC supports a coastal barrier, or "Coastal Spine", to protect the Texas Gulf Coast from storm surge associated with hurricanes and major weather events.
-TCC supports state matching funds needed to secure federal funding for the design and construction of a Texas Coastal Spine.
+Regulation & Enforcement TCC supports science-based regulations that are protective of human health and the environment and that provide predictability and regulatory certainty for Texas businesses.
+TCC opposes legislation that places additional regulatory requirements or restrictions on the business of chemistry without appropriate scientific research.

+Recycling Texas has been a leader in advanced recycling, becoming one of the first states to pass legislation in 2019 to establish a framework for advance recycling technologies.
+In 2021, the Texas Legislature expanded the scope of advanced recycling technologies to improve recycling in our state.
+The next step is to modernize Texas' recycling infrastructure to reduce waste by improving the collection and separation of all recyclable materials and create a more circular economy for plastics and other materials.
+TCC supports state funding and economic incentives to promote new recycling technologies that will improve recycling infrastructure and increase sustainability in our state.
+COASTAL SPINE - PROTECTING PEOPLE AND PROPERTY TCC supports progress on the coastal barrier, or "Coastal Spine," to protect the Texas Gulf Coast from storm surge associated with hurricanes and major weather events.
+TCC supports efforts to secure federal funding for the design and construction of a Texas Coastal Spine.